Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 2. Sugary Foods and Drinks

-This doesn't mean an occasional dessert will automatically cause pimples.
+This does not mean that eating an occasional dessert will automatically cause pimples.

-The overall dietary pattern matters much more than a single treat.
+Overall dietary patterns are more meaningful than a single treat.

-Some studies have found an association between dairy consumption and acne, particularly milk.
+Some studies have found an association between cow's milk consumption and acne, particularly in adolescents and young adults.

 Quick Tip